DualHorizon/blackpill/README.md

 ![Rootkit simple architecture schema](assets/blackpill-rootkit-overview.drawio.png)

-todo
+- Hides itself from the modules list

 ## Development environment

 ### Description

 Multiple steps needs to be done before compiling our rootkit.
 The development environment is composed of :
-- a simple busybox initramfs providing essential tools
+- a simple Alpine Linux image providing essential tools
-- a custom compiled minimal kernel with Rust activated
+- a custom compiled kernel with Rust activated
 - a simple QEMU virtual machine accelerated by KVM

 Start by cloning the repository and its submodules :